Updated: 12/28/2022

 As I’ve said, employees gain increased flexibility in their work environment.

-Corporations also get a win as many are shedding office space which lessens their cost burden.
 It’s reported that productivity increases among remote workers and management can focus more on project results and less on hours worked.

 It would seem both parties reap the benefits of the new work environment.
 There are always trade-offs to be made while seeking a new balance.